-Budget/Backpacker Travel Guide: Democraticrepublicofthecongo
+Budget/Backpacker Travel Guide: Democratic Republic of the Congo

 Experience authentic local culture on a shoestring budget with hostels, street food, and public transport

-Daily Budget: $33-108 per day
+Daily Budget: 26 000-92 000 CDF ($10-37) per day

-Complete breakdown of costs for budget/backpacker travel in Democraticrepublicofthecongo
+Complete breakdown of costs for budget/backpacker travel in Democratic Republic of the Congo

 Accommodation